stormkit-io/bin/README.md

 - Push

 Finally, choose `Only on this account` for the question `Where can this GitHub App be installed?`.
-This will prevent users outside your organization to sign up to your Self-Hosted Stormkit instance.
+This will prevent users outside your organization to create apps on your Stormkit instance.

 Now click on the `General` tab and:

-1. Create a client Secret
+1. Create a client secret
-1. Create a private key (at the end of the page)
+1. Create a private key (scroll down to the bottom of the page)

 Once you have your GitHub app created, add these additional environment variables: